attilakillin/FREC/benchmark/README.md

     ./make-executables.sh ./wrappers

-The only prerequisite is building the FREC library from the root folder beforehand.
+The only prerequisites are downloading the TRE library and building the FREC library from the root folder beforehand.

 ## Generating or finding sample texts